 The University of Toledo Medical Center Stroke Network is a collaborative link of hospitals connected to a central hub hospital, UTMC, with expertise in all aspects of stroke management.
 Using high-quality teleconferencing equipment, members of the UTMC Stroke Team are able to work in tandem with emergency department physicians at participating hospitals.
 Using this network, UTMC’s Stroke Team can perform a virtual examination on a stroke patient, view radiological studies, talk with family members and develop a state-of-the-art treatment plan.
 This network allows stroke patients to receive some of the best care in the region when time is of the essence without having to be transferred to the University of Toledo Medical Center.
 The patient can be quickly transported if rapid and direct intervention is required.

-Wood County Hospital in Bowling Green, Henry County Hospital in Napoleon and Firelands Regional Medical Center in Sandusky are currently part of the UTMC Stroke Network.
+Wood County Hospital in Bowling Green, Fisher Titus, Magruder Hospital, Fulton County, and Firelands Regional Medical Center in Sandusky are currently part of the UTMC Stroke Network.
 UTMC provides 24/7 consultation at no cost to the participating hospitals.
 The network is designed to expand patient access to university-quality care.